afska/gba-link-connection/docs/wireless_adapter.md

 *   Send length: 0, response length: 0

 *   This uses the broadcast data given by the broadcast command and actually does the broadcasting.

+#### ⚠️ End Host - `0x1b`

+*   Send length: 0, response length: 0

+*   This command stops host broadcast, disconnects (how?) all clients and allows the adapter to potentially connect as a client to another host.

 #### BroadcastRead - `0x1d` and `0x1e` (⚠️ and `0x1c`)